aws-samples/sample-devops-agent-eks-workshop/README.md

 ./fault-injection/rollback-network-partition.sh
 ```

-**DevOps Agent Investigation Prompt:**
+**DevOps Agent Investigation Prompts:**

-> "Users can browse products but the Add to Cart button isn't working.
-Getting timeout errors."
+> **Investigation Details:** "Users can browse products fine but Add to Cart is broken.
+Getting timeout errors when trying to add items.
+Cart page also won't load."

+> **Investigation Starting Point:** "Check connectivity between the UI service and the carts service.
+Look for network policies or blocked traffic."

 ---